Melchie Dumornay: Haiti’s Kroos-inspired wonderkid that around 50 clubs wanted

 “It just made me want to play for a big club as soon as possible, but I know there are some steps that I need to take to get there.
 Playing for Lyon one day will be an absolute dream and that's what I’m working towards every day.”

-The fact that clubs of Lyon stature were interested in her has helped create a hype around Dumornay, who made Goal's NXGN lists of the world's best teenage footballers in both 2020 and 2021.
+That clubs of Lyon's stature were interested in her has helped create a hype around Dumornay, who made Goal's NXGN lists of the world's best teenage footballers in both 2020 and 2021.
 That buzz is particularly prevalent in her home country.

 Check out football's best wonderkids with NXGN: